 contents property

-A file object MAY contain a property named contents whose value SHALL be a string representation of the contents of the file.
+A file object MAY contain a property named contents whose value is a fileContent object (§3.2) representing the full contents of the file.

-If the file object represents a binary file, the value of the contents string SHALL be the MIME Base64 encoding of the bytes contained in the file.

-If the file object represents a text file, the value of the contents string shall be computed by first encoding the characters in the file to UTF-8, and then encoding the resulting byte sequence with MIME Base64.

 properties property

 A file object MAY contain a property named properties whose value is a property bag (§3.6).
 This allows tools to include information about the file that is not explicitly specified in the SARIF format.